Bethal: Geography

 The Olifants River has its origin near Bethal.
 The river eventually flows into the Limpopo River in Mozambique.

 Climate

 Law and government

 Bethal lies in the Govan Mbeki Local Municipality (formerly Highveld East Local Municipality) situated in the Gert Sibande District, of Mpumalanga.
-Secunda is the seat of the municipality.

 Infrastructure

 Roads

 Bethal is the crossroads of three main roads.
-R38 leads out north-east of the town to Carolina and south-west to the town of Standerton.
-The R35 north leads to Middleburg 80 km away while the R35 south connects to Amersfoort 80 km away.
-The N17 West connects the town to the southern suburbs of Johannesburg and N17 east to Ermelo and Eswatini.
+The R38 leads out north-east to Carolina and south-west to Standerton.
+The R35 leads north to Middleburg 80 km away while the R35 connects south to Amersfoort 80 km away.
+The N17 connects westwards to Johannesburg and eastwards to Ermelo and Eswatini.